juice-shop/multi-juicer/guides/azure/azure.md

 # kubernetes will now spin up the pods
 # to verify every thing is starting up, run:
 kubectl get pods
-# This should show you two pods a juice-balancer pod and a progress-watchdog pod
+# This should show you two pods a balancer pod and a progress-watchdog pod
 # Wait until both pods are ready
 ```